ArloysMacias/Arloys-Portfolio/README.md

 ### Skeleton

-<a href="https://github.com/ArloysMacias/PortFolio2/blob/master/assets/images/image-Design.jpg" target="blank">Desktop view:</a>
+- <a href="https://github.com/ArloysMacias/PortFolio2/blob/master/assets/images/image-Design.jpg" target="blank">Desktop wireframe</a>

-Mobile/Tablet view:
+- <a href="https://github.com/ArloysMacias/PortFolio2/blob/master/assets/images/movilwireframe.jpg" target="blank">Mobile/Tablet wireframe</a>

 ### Surface

 In the design of the site I choose to use grey tones with added red elements for an attractive and modern feel.

 ## Features